m-Just/QP/README.md

 # CusisPlus (dev)
 ## What is CusisPlus
-A standalone software based on CUHK CUSIS to provide more convenient and simple course enrollment experience for students, which support the following features:
+A standalone software based on CUHK CUSIS to provide more convenient and friendly course enrollment experience for students, which supports the following features:
 1. Super-fast course searching and relevant course listing
 2. A much more user-friendly timetable
 3. Simultaneous multiple courses selection and instant timetable display
 4. Multiple backup course plan can be saved locally, and can be synchronized with CUSIS at anytime